 - fever (37.5°C or higher) or history of fever (night sweats, chills)

 Other reported symptoms of COVID-19 include headache, sore throat, fatigue, shortness of breath, runny nose,

 muscle pain, joint pain, loss of smell, loss of taste and nausea/vomiting.

 How can I help protect the residents and myself?

-- have returned from the greater Melbourne metropolitan area or overseas in the past 14 days.
+- have returned from overseas in the past 14 days.

 Any staff member who develops symptoms, even mild, must not attend work and seek immediate COVID testing and remain isolated until test results are known.